programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 ### Conclusion

 Markdown is a useful middle ground between unstyled plain text files and legacy word processor documents.
-Its simple syntax is quick to learn and legible both by itself and when rendered into HTML.
+Its simple syntax is quick to learn and legible both by itself and when rendered into HTML and other document types.
 Finally, choosing to write your own documents in Markdown should mean that they will be usable and readable in the long-term.